sanjib-sen/devenv/README.md

 # devenv

-Run your own development environment within docker and ssh to it from anywhere With neovim (kickstart.nvim), tmux, fzf, ohmyzsh, zsh-autosuggestions, fzf-tab, fast-syntax-highlighting and more.
+Create and run your own development environment within docker and ssh to it from anywhere.
+With neovim (kickstart.nvim), tmux, fzf, ohmyzsh, zsh-autosuggestions, fzf-tab, fast-syntax-highlighting and more.

 ## Instructions